 6 Tips for Saving Energy While Cooking

-In today’s economy, people are looking to save money off monthly utility bills wherever they can.
+In today’s economy, people are looking to reduce utility bills wherever they can.
 Many people look at light bulbs or thermostat settings to trim energy costs and often overlook an area of the home that offers ample opportunities for saving energy: the kitchen.
 In many cases, cooking food uses more energy than it has to, even if you’re a good chef.
 But there are a few things you can do to save energy and money while whipping up your next five-star meal.

 1. Make sure the cooking method matches the meal